jasnow/temp-repo/Rules-Of-Road.md

 ## CONTEXT: Field: description
  * PREFERENCE: Use of "|" follow by text on next line (653 times)
    * description paragraph delimiter is a blank line.
+ * SPECIAL NOTE: No need to use single quotes around the text block.
  * CHOICES: Text starts on same line as "description: tag (102 times)
  * EXAMPLE(S):
 ```